djh00t/klingon_tools/treetool/README.md

 # tt - Treetool

-`tt` is a utility for mapping and generating directory structures.
+A tool for saving and generating project file and directory structures.
 It was designed to provide a rapid way of generating directory and file structures for new projects.

+It can take a CSV file as input to create a directory structure or save a CSV file representing the file and directory structure from an existing project.
+It also has a raw mode that accepts piped input from `tree -F`.

 ## Features

 - Create a directory structure from a CSV file.
-- Save a CSV file representing the file and directory structure from a project.
+- Save a CSV file representing the file and directory structure of a project.
 - Accept raw input from `tree -F` and generate a CSV file from it.

 ## Usage